wren-lang/wren/doc/site/embedding/index.markdown

 code can in turn spawn whatever other fibers it wants.
 It keeps running fibers until they all complete or one [suspends].

+The above example with `System.print()` won't print anything to the terminal without defining a `writeFn` for the `WrenConfiguration`, which you can read about in [Configuring the VM][configuration].

 [fiber]: ../concurrency.html
 [suspends]: ../modules/core/fiber.html#fiber.suspend()
+[configuration]: configuring-the-vm.html

 If a [runtime error][] occurs (and another fiber doesn't handle it), Wren aborts fibers all the way back to the main one and returns `WREN_RESULT_RUNTIME_ERROR`.